 - Clicking User SSH Key next to your user name will download a .pem file that can be used to access the head node of a cluster via SSH.
-This provides you full control over the cluster. - Clicking the refresh icon (3) at the top right of the cluster list, refreshes the list. - Clicking the add icon (•) at the top right opens the New Cluster screen. - Clicking the name of a cluster shows cluster details (see the section Adding a New Job for information). - Clicking the information icon (i) at the end of the row shows additional details about the cluster, including: Cluster ID, SSH Username, Manager, Created, Modified, Expected Deploy Time, Actual Deploy Time, Uptime, Head Node Public IP, Prefix, Region, Head Node Size, and Compute Node Sizes.
-The buttons Deploy/Destroy and Logs also show. - Clicking the horizontal ellipsis (···) at the end of the cluster row shows actions that you can take regarding the cluster: - Edit Modifies the configuration of the cluster.
-Note: The cluster must be in a Down state to edit. - Configuration Open the Configuration screen to view/modify Cluster Information, Cluster Compute Nodes, Bursting Service, and Disks Information.
+This provides you full control over the cluster. - Clicking the refresh icon (3) at the top right of the cluster list, refreshes the list. - Clicking the add icon ( ) at the top right opens the New Cluster screen. - Clicking the name of a cluster shows cluster details (see the section Adding a New Job for information). - Clicking the information icon (i) at the end of the row shows additional details about the cluster, including: Cluster ID, SSH Username, Manager, Created, Modified, Expected Deploy Time, Actual Deploy Time, Uptime, Head Node Public IP, Prefix, Region, Head Node Size, and Compute Node Sizes.
+The buttons Deploy/Destroy and Logs also show. - Clicking the horizontal ellipsis (···) at the end of the cluster row shows actions that you can take regarding the cluster:

-- Deploy Deploys the cluster into an available state. - Destroy Destroys the head node and the linked compute nodes so that they are no longer in a state to do work.
+- Edit Modifies the configuration of the cluster.
+The cluster must be in a Down state to edit. - Configuration Open the Configuration screen to view/modify Cluster Information, Cluster Compute Nodes, Bursting Service, and Disks Information. - Deploy Deploys the cluster into an available state. - Destroy Destroys the head node and the linked compute nodes so that they are no longer in a state to do work.
 This also means that you will not be billed further for these cloud resources.
-After a cluster is destroyed, the state shows as Down. - Logs Shows information about the provisioning.
+After a cluster is destroyed, the state shows as Down.
+Make sure you back up any files before proceeding because you will lose all files in File Manager once the cluster is destroyed. - Logs Shows information about the provisioning.
 A screen shows information in real-time about the cluster's state.
 Additionally, these logs contain information for deploy and destroy. - Delete Permanently deletes the cluster.
-Note: The cluster must be down before it can be deleted. - Cluster SSH Key Downloads the cluster SSH key. - Edit Collaborators Shares the cluster.
-Note: The License Type must be Site.
+The cluster must be down before it can be deleted.
+Removing a failed cluster before destroying it from ODDC removes all cluster data from the ODDC database, not the provider account.
+Doing this may leave behind abandoned resources that require manual removal (in the provider account).
+To avoid this, destroy the cluster first and try again. - Cluster SSH Key Downloads the cluster SSH key. - Edit Collaborators Shares the cluster.
+The License Type must be Site.